Gratitude

-Gratitude in Your Parish
+Practice Gratitude in Your Parish with UTO

-While UTO is a personal spiritual discipline of gratitude, we do encourage you to invite others to join you in this important practice and bring UTO to your parish.
+While UTO is a personal spiritual discipline of gratitude, we encourage you to invite others to join you in this important practice and bring UTO to your parish.

 We believe the work of gratitude is meant for everyone, and we have created various liturgical and formation resources to help make gratitude more accessible.
 These resources are free for you to use as you please – on your own, with your kids, at your parish, or in your small group.